 Although changes to the content can be made up to the very last minute, these are usually only minor.
 Most of the main features and regulars are confirmed weeks in advance of the publication date.

-For each issue, Dan and Karen sit down with a blank flat plan and start to pencil in potential features.
+For each issue, Karen and Leanne sit down with a blank flat plan and start to pencil in potential features.
 Our main challenge is to ensure that there is always a good spread of articles and news items, which will appeal to as many of our members as possible – whatever stage they are at in terms of career progression, and whether they are multi-disciplined therapists, or specialise in complementary, holistic beauty or sports therapy.

 Once the flat plan has taken shape we then call a meeting with other members of staff at the FHT, to run through the proposed features and other content, and to discuss any items that need to be covered in the same issue.
 These might include changes in therapy regulation or legislation; upcoming events; important meetings attended or activities carried out FHT’s Governing Council or senior staff; new FHT membership benefits and initiatives; and so on.

 Once the majority of the content has been agreed, work then immediately begins on sourcing the relevant copy and pictures.